bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 ### Assignment Requirement

 A hardware video demonstration submission is required for Milestone Assignment 2.

-You need to demonstrate that you have a working setup and can operate a physical turtlebot by making a video.
+You need to demonstrate that you have a working setup and can operate the turtlebot in simulation by making videos.
+This will also demonstrate that you have a working setup for working with a physical turtlebot in the next milestone assignment.
 Refer to the demo requirement section at the end of the milestone assignment on what to include in the video.

-Once your group is done with the video demonstration that satisfies the demo requirement outlined at the end, please submit it to Canvas.
-Only one member from each group will submit all videos necessary to demonstrate that your group has completed all requirements.
+**[SUBMISSION RULES]**

+* **Individual Submission:** **Every team member must submit the video(s) separately to Canvas.** If the video is duplicated within a team, that is acceptable; however, this ensures that only active participants who have access to the team’s recordings can receive credit.

+* **Standardized Hosting:** **To manage file sizes, do not upload raw video files (e.g., MP4) directly to Canvas.** Instead, **upload your videos to YouTube (set as "Unlisted")** and submit the links via a document.

+### Video Demo Requirements

+Your group will **record** one or more video clips.
+The estimated total length of the video clips is approximately two and a half minutes. **While you do not need to perform complex editing, please keep the total duration to a few minutes to ensure it remains concise.** One group member should narrate the video, explaining each step as it's performed.
+At the beginning of the first video clip, please show every group member's face and state the names of all group members.

+Your recording setup should be organized to show all relevant windows at once: the terminal(s) used for launching nodes, the Gazebo simulation window, and the RViz visualization window.

+You do not need to edit the videos, and uploading raw **footage** will suffice.
+You can split the demonstration into multiple videos **if necessary to show different parts of the requirement.**

 Rules for robot usage will apply for working with the physical Turtlebot3.
 Please refer to the inventory list given to you separately and the rules for the Robot room usage.

 > **Change Log**
 > v1.0: Tested on Humble environment